rfresh2/NoTextureRotations/README.md

 There are two ways to configure the mod in-game:
 1. Install [YetAnotherConfigLib](https://modrinth.com/mod/yacl) and [ModMenu](https://modrinth.com/mod/modmenu)
 2. Install [Sodium](https://modrinth.com/mod/sodium).
-Settings will be added to the "Quality" section Minecraft's video settings
+A page for NoTextureRotation settings will be added to the Video Settings.

 ## What's the exploit?